ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 allows the application to control path selection by selecting which specific Provisioning Domain (PvD) or categories of PVDs it wants to `Require`, `Prohibit`, `Prefer`, or `Avoid`.
-Provisioning Domains define consistent sets of network properties that may be more specific than network interfaces {{?RFC7556}}.
+Provisioning Domains define consistent sets of network properties that might be more specific than network interfaces {{?RFC7556}}.

 As with interface instances and types, this property is a tuple of an (Enumerated)